 - Proof of Certificate of Clearance (COC).
 Applicants for Summer or Fall Terms must have a COC valid through January 31.
 Applicants for the Spring Term must have a COC valid through June 30.
-View instructions on Obtaining a Certificate of Clearance.
+View instructions on Obtaining a Certificate of Clearance (PDF).
 Applicants are encouraged to begin this step as soon as possible to allow time for the California Commission on Teacher Credentialing to process your information.

 - Proof the Basic Skills Requirement has been satisfied

 - Proof of subject matter preparation or proof of paid registration for the next appropriate California Subject Examinations for Teachers (CSET) administration (view teacher test preparation resources)

 Office of Graduate and Professional Admissions

 PO Box 7000